askonube/IR-Powershell-Web-Request/README.md

 ![image](https://github.com/user-attachments/assets/4adb0e5b-62cd-473a-95e0-616095f5e3f3)

-It was determined that the downloaded scripts actually did run.
+It was determined that the user `ylavnu` downloaded the malicious PowerShell scripts and executed them.
 The scripts were then passed off to the malware reverse engineering team.
-Here were the short descriptions for each script:
+Here are the short descriptions for each script:

 **portscan.ps1**: Scans a specified range of IP addresses for open ports from a list of common ports and logs the results.